top of page

 The verb 'intersperse' is derived from the Latin word 'interspersus,' which combines 'inter' (among) and 'spargere' (to scatter or strew).
 It entered the English language in the late 16th century.
 To 'intersperse' means to scatter or distribute something throughout a space or period of time, often in a way that adds variety, diversity, or contrast.
 The etymology of 'intersperse' effectively conveys the notion of scattering or spreading elements among others, creating an arrangement that is marked by diversity or a mixing of different components.
 Whether it's interspersing flowers in a garden, humor in a speech, or moments of reflection in a narrative, this term underscores the deliberate act of incorporating elements into an existing context to enhance its overall composition or texture.

-Find the meaning of intersperse
+Quiz: Find the meaning of the verb intersperse:

 Try Again!